We should strike to save the NHS – it’s the only way to head off an exodus | James Moore

 That spin may not work if NHS workers chose to push the button, and there are many options for the 14 healthcare unions.
 They mightn’t need to strike.
 They could simply decide to operate an overtime ban.
 They could just choose to withdraw goodwill.
 The service runs on that, on hours upon hours of unpaid overtime put in by dedicated staff.
 But the reservoir has been drained dry by the contempt of our political masters.

 The real danger, however, is that NHS workers opt for another route, one that doesn’t require unions to hold votes, or to issue press releases brimming with justified anger, or to organise picket lines and demonstrations.
-The service’s workers could simply follow the example of Jenny McGee, the nurse who kept vigil by the Prime Minister’s bedside while he was in intensive care with Covid.
+The service’s workers could simply follow the example of Jenny McGee, the nurse who kept vigil by the prime minister’s bedside while he was in intensive care with Covid.
 She quit when the government was proposing 1 per cent.

 Longterm, this form of industrial action poses a clear and present danger to the future of the NHS.
 When I spoke to Unison, one of the biggest health unions, on this subject, I was reminded that there were 100,000 vacancies before Covid landed.